Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/YubiKit.md

 ### Sending and receiving data

-Use the default implementation of ``SmartCardConnection/send(apdu:)-7bmw4`` to send data to the YubiKey using the SmartCardConnection.
+Use ``SmartCardConnection/send(data:)`` to send raw data to the YubiKey using the SmartCardConnection.
-This will either return the full response data or throw a ``ResponseError``.
+For most use cases, it's recommended to use one of the provided Sessions instead of sending raw data.

 - ``APDU``